-For further information on the admission criteria, please visit the following website: www.ottawahospital.on.ca.
+For admission criteria click on services and clinics, please visit the following website: www.ottawahospital.on.ca

 What are the options for seating and mobility services?

 You may request an assessment from a private Occupational Therapist or Physiotherapist.
-You may request a referral from a community physician for Occupational Therapy at The Rehabilitation Centre’s or at the Champlain Community Care Access Centre (CCAC).
-Seating and Mobility Transition Pamphlet
+You may request a referral from a community physician for an Occupational Therapist at The Rehabilitation Centre or at the Champlain Community Care Access Centre (CCAC).
+Link Seating and Mobility Transition Document

 If my teen/young adult want to learn how to drive, where can we get an assessment?

 It is recommended that you speak to your OCTC physiatrist to see if you are a good candidate for this assessment.
 If so, a referral can be made to The Rehabilitation Centre.
 A vision assessment from an ophthalmologist needs to occur before the driving assessment.
 There is a fee for the driving assessment.
 Your family physician can make a referral to the Intake rehab centre to see a physiatrist who will assess your eligibility for a diving assessment: www.ottawahospital.on.ca